savina-chan/rate-my-class/README.md

 The application will store Users, Classes, and Reviews, along with a relationship between them to maintain review contributions and ratings.

-* Users can submit multiple Reviews and rate multiple Classes
+* Users can submit multiple Reviews and rate multiple Classes.
 * Each Class can have multiple Reviews associated with it.
 * Each Review includes a reference to the Class and User who submitted it.